toolleeo/cli-apps/README.md

 * [rr](https://rr-project.org/) - Debug the recording, deterministically, as many times as you want.
 * [scc](https://github.com/boyter/scc) - Sloc Cloc and Code (scc) is a codebase statistics counter.
 Goal is to be the fastest code counter possible, but also perform COCOMO calculation like sloccount and to estimate code complexity similar to cyclomatic complexity calculators.
 In short one tool to rule them all.
 * [scons](https://github.com/SCons/scons) - Software construction tool.
+* [scriptisto](https://github.com/igor-petruk/scriptisto) - A language-agnostic "shebang interpreter" that enables you to write scripts in compiled languages.
 * [semantic-release](https://github.com/semantic-release/semantic-release) - Automates the whole node.js package release workflow including: determining the next version number, generating the release notes, and publishing the package.
 * [stepci](https://github.com/stepci/stepci) - Automated API Testing and Quality Assurance.
 * [temci](https://github.com/parttimenerd/temci) - Advanced benchmarking tool written in Python 3 that supports setting up an environment for benchmarking and the generation of visually appealing reports.